bensobkowiak/VanML/BEAST_practical.md

 <br>

 _Discussion: Explore the different posterior parameters in Tracer.
 How long ago was the last common ancestor of all sequences in the tree inferred to have been present?
 What is the confidence around this value?_

+_Extra exercise: Re-run the BEAST analysis changing the 'clock model' parameter in BEAUti to "Optimised relaxed clock" and examine the log file in Tracer.
+Which run appears optimal?_

 <br>